This is a really great question. How much money does a founder really make in the early days?

-Generally, the founder probably should not expect to make any money at all during the first year or two (except for subsistence salary where necessary - and that is only if the founders secured angel funding).
+Generally, the founder probably should not expect to make any money at all during the first year or two (except for subsistence salary where necessary - and that is only if the founders secured angel funding or when they get to the point where they are ramen profitable).
 Many founders bootstrap their first year or two out of their own savings and/or invest their own money as an angel investor in their own venture, and take no salary.
 When money is short, generally founders pay their staff first and themselves last.
-I have known founders go on 50% pay to help tide the company over a tough patch.
-It is difficult to make a living wage during those early years.
+I have known founders and CEOs go on 50% pay or, more radically, go on leave altogether to help tide the company over a tough patch.
+To these founders and CEOs, the company comes before their compensation.

 Once the company makes it past the angel and seed funding stages and is venture backed with a Series A round, then the founders will begin to be able to draw a reasonable salary.

 What's a reasonable salary?
 Again, the answers vary, but BufferApp has a transparency dashboard sharing the salary and equity for the entire company - as well as a lot of other sensitive data like revenue.
 BufferApp began development in 2010 and in 2013, we noted that the founder's salary was probably about 70% what a top level developer would make back then.
 In 2019, the company is established and salary ranges are much closer to market levels.
 Extrapolating back to 2010, it is reasonable to assume the founder made a nominal salary (if at all) in the first 1-2 years.
 So: It took 9 years for the founder of a successful software company to get to market level for his salary.